-Liste to co ed below are additional courses that are acceptable as long as they are in addition to those used omplete the SFO designation level.
+Command Training.
+The MFO designation requires an additional 16 hours of Command Training.
+Listed below are additional courses that are acceptable as long as they are in addition to those used to complete the SFO designation level.
 Check the applicable boxes of courses you have completed and upload your certificates of attendance and/or certificates of completion.
 UFRA CTC courses (releasing new courses in late 2022).
 NWCG S339 Division / Group Supervisor class, or DIVS task book and or Qualified as a DIVS.
 NFA Command and Control courses (can be on-line, on-campus, or off-campus).
 See https://apps.usfa.fema.gov/nfacourses/catalog/search?page=1 for a list of NFA courses.
-If you choose to take an NFA Command and Control course not listed, it is recommended that you contact a member of the Commission prior to enrolling to receive course approval. ety Officer Training.
+If you choose to take an NFA Command and Control course not listed, it is recommended that you contact a member of the Commission prior to enrolling to receive course approval.
+Safety Officer Training.
 Incident safety training is required.
-You must complete at least one of the rses listed below.
-UFRA ISO (16-hour course) FDSOA Incident Safety Officer (ISO) (40-hour course) NWCG S-404 Safety Officer (24-hour course) com lic Education/Community Risk Reduction Training.
+You must complete at least one of the courses listed below.
+UFRA ISO (16-hour course) FDSOA Incident Safety Officer (ISO) (16-hour course) NWCG S-404 Safety Officer (24-hour course) Public Education/Community Risk Reduction Training.
 This type of training is required.
-You must uplete at least one of the courses listed below.
-If the course you attended is not listed, contact a mission member to discuss equivalency.
-NFA - Q0841 and Q0843 On-line / Self Study 10 hours NFA O0635 Best Practices in Community Risk Reduction (2-day off-campus course) NFA F0636 Building Organizational Support for Community Risk Reduction (2-day off-campus course)
+You must complete at least one of the courses listed below.
+If the course you attended is not listed, contact a Commission member to discuss equivalency.
+NFA - Q0841 and Q0843 On-line / Self Study 10 hours NFA O0635 Best Practices in Community Risk Reduction (2-day off-campus course) NFA F0636 Building Organizational Support for Community Risk Reduction (2-day off-campus course e)